 Agnes Dasewicz is DFC’s Chief Operating Officer.
-In this role, she manages agency policies, oversees business operations, and coordinates strategy and priorities for DFC.
+In this role, she manages agency investments, oversees business development, and coordinates strategy and priorities for DFC.

 Previously, Ms. Dasewicz served as the CEO of Small Enterprise Assistance Funds (SEAF), a leader in investing in emerging and frontier markets for over 30 years.
 SEAF invests in local entrepreneurs with a focus on climate change, food security, and inclusion.